baijum/essential-go/sphinx/control-structures.rst

 Summary
 -------

-This chapter introduced control structures available in Go except those related to concurrency.
-The *if* control structure was covered first, then *for* loop explained.
-The *switch* cases was discussed later.
-Then *defer* statement and finally *goto* control structure was explained in detail.
-This chapter also briefly explained about accessing command line arguments from the program.
+This chapter explained the control structures available in Go, except those related to concurrency.
+The *if* control structure was covered first, then the *for* loop was explained.
+The *switch* cases were discussed later.
+Then the *defer* statement and finally, the *goto* control structure was explained in detail.
+This chapter also briefly explained accessing command line arguments from the program.

+Control structures are used to control the flow of execution in a program.
+They allow you to execute code conditionally, repeatedly, or in a specific order.

+-  The *if* control structure is used to execute code if a condition is met.

+-  The *for* loop is used to execute code repeatedly until a condition is met.

+-  The *switch* statement is used to execute code based on the value of a variable.

+-  The *defer* statement is used to execute code after the current function has finished executing.

+-  The *goto* statement is used to jump to a specific label in the code.